 Then, Velimir challenged me to pull the same trick on the ‘Europa Etnografica’ image he found on Reddit.
 But I needed the proper hardware for that adventure, so it all fell behind.

 Then finally, in September 2022, I got some free time, and acquired a computer powerful enough to pull this off.
 But, in the meantime, I forgot all the steps and tricks.
 So, I had to remind myself of the famous Creating Shaded Relief in Blender tutorial.
 I will not go into nerdy details here about how I made the maps, as that tutorial covers all the basics.

 To warm up before tackling the big EU image, I started playing with a smaller area, my country Croatia.
 I built the DEM based on the Copernicus EU data and overlayed the Mapbox Satellite coverage.
 It was an easy map but was merely only a start.

 Once I wrangled the data and re-project it to a proper map coordinate system, I was ready to send it to Blender to do its magic.
-Now it is on you to judge the final results.

 Europa etnografica.
 Propr.
 Artistico-letteraria del T.C.I.
 Ufficio cartografico del T.C.I.
 (1929)